Uda Aida: Marketing and release

 The official trailer of the film was released on 3 January on YouTube, which has been viewed 7.3 million times since its release.

 The film was released theatrically on 1 February 2019.
+The audience can stream the movie on the Chaupal Ott platform.

 Reception

 Box office

 The film has grossed ₹4.17 crore in Canada, ₹37 lacs in Australia, ₹54 lacs in United States, ₹66 lacs in Australia, and ₹21 lacs in New Zealand.

 Critical reception

 Gurnaaz Kaur of The Tribune gave 3 stars out if 5 to the film.
 She praised the performances of Tarsem Jassar and Neeru Bajwa, and the supporting cast including Gurpreet Ghuggi, B.N.
 Sharma, and Karamjit Anmol.

 Sukhpreet Kahlon of Cinestaan.com also gave 3 stars out of 5, saying, "Uda Aida explores in part the ramifications of giving up one's mother tongue."
 She praised the entire cast of the film while criticising the pace of the film saying, "A tighter script by Naresh Kathooria would have made a world of a difference."